Primary Children's Hospital: Ronald McDonald House

-Right down the road from Primary Children's Hospital is the Ronald McDonald House of the Intermountain Area.
-The house was originally established in 1988 and has a capacity of 72 rooms for parents and families of infants, children, teens, and young adults aged 0–21 coming from over 35 miles outside of the area.
-In addition to the nearby house, Ronald McDonald House of the Intermountain Area has family rooms on floors two and three of Primary Children's Hospital and features "hospitality carts" at nearby Ogden Regional Medical Center and Shriners Salt Lake City.
+Primary Children's Hospital partners with Ronald McDonald House Charities of the Intermountain Area.
+The House was originally established in 1988 and has a capacity of 75 rooms for parents and families of infants, children, teens, and young adults aged 0–21 coming from over 60 miles outside of the area.
+In addition to the House, RMHC has Family Rooms on floors two, three, and four of Intermountain Primary Children's Hospital.
+These rooms include nap and overnight rooms, food and drink, and more, all free of charge.